-To ensure the sustainability and governance of our company and better align them with the interests of our stakeholders, our management is expected to establish an executive partnership, the Baihui Partnership, to help us better manage our business and to carry out our vision, mission and value continuously.
-The structure of the Baihui Partnership is expected to be designed to promote people with diverse skillsets but sharing the same core values and beliefs that we hold dear.
+To ensure the sustainability and governance of our company and better align them with the interests of our stakeholders, our management has established an executive partnership, the Baihui Partnership, to help us better manage our business and to carry out our vision, mission and value continuously.
+The structure of the Baihui Partnership is designed to promote people with diverse skillsets but sharing the same core values and beliefs that we hold dear.

-The Baihui Partnership will be operated under principles, policies and procedures that evolve with the development of our business and encompass the following major aspects:
+The Baihui Partnership is operated under principles, policies and procedures that evolve with the development of our business and encompass the following major aspects: